-Many of us assume that creative children are born that way and that, not everyone, is geared to be creative.
-Truth is that every single child is intrinsically creative by nature.
-And with a few key insights, we, the adults in their lives can nurture it too.
+Many of us assume that creative children are born this way and that, not everyone, is geared to be creative.
+Truth is that every single child is intrinsically creative by nature and they lose their creative confidence over time.
+With a few key insights, we, the adults in their lives can nurture it too.
 Here are the top five ways to instill creative confidence in your kids:

 2) Make space for play